smattis/rmswuq-docker/README.md

 docker run -v /absolute/path/to/shared/directory:/home/rmswuq/shared \
 -t -i smattis/rmswuq-docker:latest
 ```
-The script `rmswuq` in this repo, is usefuly for running this container.
+The script `rmswuq` in this repo is usefuly for running this container.
 Move the file to the directory in which you want to work and do
 ```
 ./rmswuq
 ```